Frequently asked questions

 I have a credit file ban, what does this mean?

 Credit file bans will prevent credit providers from accessing your credit report.
-With Truyu’s Credit File Alerts, you can continue applying for credit while also being alerted if anyone else is accessing your credit file.
+With Truyu’s Credit Activity Alerts, you can continue applying for credit while also being alerted if anyone else is accessing your credit file.

-How do ID usage alerts work?
+How do Identity Check Alerts work?

 We plan to continue to grow and expand our coverage, so your experience should keep getting better and better as we continue to improve and innovate within the space.

-For credit file alerts, you may want to contact the business that made the enquiry or opened the account.
-You should also consider placing a temporary ban on your credit file.
+For Credit Activity Alerts, you may want to contact the business that made the enquiry or opened the account.

 You can apply for credit file bans with all of the Australian credit reporting agencies (CRAs), by engaging just one of them and requesting that they place bans with all CRAs if you agree to their terms and conditions.